NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/broadcasting.md

 });
 ```

-Alternitevely you can use the `Native.on` listener to immediately do something with the event payload.
+Alternatively you can use the `Native.on` listener to immediately do something with the event payload.

 ``` js
 let podcastId = Native.on(